3x-haust/Python_Ezy_API/README.md

 Ezy API is open to contributions from everyone!
 Feel free to follow the steps below to participate.

+## Fork the project

+Fork the project, work on it in your personal repository, and PR it.

 ## Create a Branch